pupil-labs/pupil-docs/src/invisible/explainers/enrichments/overview.md

 ---

 # What are Enrichments?
 Enrichments are tools that allow you to explore and visualize your data in new ways.
-Traditionally, these tools required complex algorithms, time and computational resources.
-Now, we put these tools at your fingertips, as you can run them with just a few clicks on the Cloud.
-With them, you can add new dimensions to your data or derive new insights from your recordings.
-We can wait to see how you use them!
+These tools require complex algorithms and significant computational resources.
+Now, we put them at your fingertips, as you can run them with just a few clicks in Pupil Cloud.
+With enrichments, you can add new dimensions and derive new insights from your data.
+We can't wait to see how you use them!

 ## What can I do with Enrichments?
 From mapping your gaze from the scene to a reference image, a surface or faces, to aggregating and visualizing your data, enrichments can help you get the most out of your recordings.
 See below for a list of all available enrichments and their use cases.